 Sir Elton Hercules John was born Reginald Kenneth Dwight, in London.
 He learned the piano as a child and started his career in the R&B band Bluesology as a teenager.
 In 1967 he began a songwriting partnership with lyricist Bernie Taupin.
-At first the pair wrote songs for other artists, including Lulu, then John recorded his solo debut, Empty Sky, in 1969.
+At first, the pair wrote songs for other artists, including Lulu, before John recorded his solo debut, Empty Sky, in 1969.

 Perhaps because of his demanding contract, many of John’s albums, even in his 1970s prime, don’t measure up to his amazing singles.
 They contain worthwhile album cuts, but they aren’t on the same level as transcendent singles like ‘Tiny Dancer’ and ‘Rocketman’.

 John’s a great vocalist, with an elastic voice, and a skilled pianist, but at the same time he’s an unlikely looking pop star – it’s not surprising that it took him a while to break through into the big leagues.
 John’s synergistic relationship with Taupin is fascinating – no other major league rock vocalist has depended on one single lyricist so heavily.
 Taupin’s lyrics are unusual, veering between strikingly unusual imagery, and some incredibly clunky lines.

 Empty Sky | Elton John | Tumbleweed Connection | 11-17-70 | Friends | Madman Across The Water | Honky Château | Don’t Shoot Me I’m Only The Piano Player | Goodbye Yellow Brick Road | Caribou | Captain Fantastic and the Brown Dirt Cowboy | Rock Of The Westies | about another 30 records…..